andrewg23/agilent-n5766a-interface/README.md

 ## Connecting to the Power Supply
 1) The power supply must be connected via LAN
 2) The LAN LED on the front of the power supply should be on
-3) Get the power supply's IP address by pressing the LAN button on the front of the power supply.
+3) Get the power supply's IP address by pressing the LAN button on the front of the power supply
      * It should be of the form 169.254.*
      * Usually it is 169.254.95.52
 4) Enter the IP address into a browser and it should take you to the powersupply's website.
+    * It may few minutes for the website to be available
-    * You can change all the settings from the "Browser Web Control" tab found in the upper left-hand corner of the page.
+    * You can change all the settings from the "Browser Web Control" tab found in the upper left-hand corner of the page

 ## Getting the Software Setup
 If you haven't done so, clone this repository on the computer that will be communicating with the power supply.